 Unless you are planning to go up the mountain on foot, pre-purchase the tickets online and it would save precious time standing in line for tickets at the ticket office.
 If you are lucky, you might find special offers or discounted deals on the site from time to time.

 Finding a parking spot near the station during busy hours could be a nightmare.
-We were lucky enough to find a parking spot as soon as we arrive at the station.
+We were lucky enough to find a parking spot as soon as we arrived at the station.
 But in case you have no luck, instead of driving up and down waiting for a spot, consider parking at the Lower Tafelberg Road parking and then take a free MyCiti shuttle to the station.

 Table Mountain Aerial Cableway

 The Table Mountain Aerial Cableway is an easy way to go up the mountain.
 The cableway officially opened to the public in 1929, and it had a major upgrade and redesign in 1997, in which new revolving cars were installed and each cabin could hold up to 65 passengers.
 Starting from the Lower Cable Station (363m), it slowly ascends to the Upper Cable Station (1067m).
-Don’t worry, the cabin would rotate as it goes up so all passengers could enjoy a panoramic view from the ride.
+Don’t worry, the cabin will rotate as it goes up so all passengers can enjoy a panoramic view from the ride.

 Table Mountain, what NOT to miss

-The top of the Mountain is well paved with walkways that cover different sides of the mountain.
+The top of the Mountain is well-paved with walkways that cover different sides of the mountain.
 The Lion’s Head, Signal Hill, Robben Island, City Bowl, Table Bay, and Devil’s Peak could be viewed on the north side; and the “Back Table” (a rugged plateau that is an extension on the south side of the Table Mountain), and the Twelve Apostles, could be viewed on the south side.
 In between, is home to a large array of fauna and flora.

 The Table Mountain is part of the Cape Floral Kingdom and home to an astonishing 1,470 plant species in an area of 57 square kilometers: Blue Disa, Cluster Disa, Erica, Watsonia, Yellow Margaret, Cape Reeds and more.
 More, it is also home to a variety of fascinating animals which depends on each other: like southern rock agama, black girdled lizard, klipspringer, Verreaux’s eagle, rock kestrel, and of course, the rock dassie – and absolutely adorable creature freely roaming in the Table Mountain walking trails.

 Table Mountain is a big area with a big view that you should take tons of photos of.
 On a clear day, you can basically see the entire city on both sides of the cliffs.
 Apart from the cityscape, spot the birds in the tree, or look for dassies (which are not that difficult to find).
-There are a number of viewing decks and viewpoints on the mountains, but some of the rocks are open that allowing you to take everything in without a fence.
+There are a number of viewing decks and viewpoints on the mountains, but some of the rocks are open allowing you to take everything in without a fence.
 Watch your steps and stay within the guided area, they are generally safe to explore.

 Walks and Hikes